AI @ Rivian

 2024 Q2

-Rivian begins integrating both traditional and generative AI for next-generation vehicle experiences.
-The company holds five AI-related patents aiming to improve efficiency and user experience.
-Efforts target autonomous driving capabilities to compete with Tesla.
+Rivian began integrating both traditional and generative AI for in-cabin vehicle experiences, filed five AI patents focusing on efficiency and user experience, and aligned its autonomous driving strategy to compete with Tesla.